batuhnbudak/monopoly_bidding_war/README.md

 For the butttons I've used GunaUI Framework: https://gunaui.com/

-You can also see /Monopoly_Bidding_War_Resources to see all of the resources used in the project.
+You can also see: https://github.com/batuhnbudak/monopoly_bidding_war/tree/master/Monopoly_Bidding_War_Resources to access all of the resources used in the project.